Network regression and supervised centrality estimation

-To solve \eqref{eq:supercent-obj}, we can use {a} block gradient descent algorithm by updating {$(\hd, \hu, \hv, \hbbeta)$} iteratively until convergence, where $\hbbeta = (\hbetax^\top,\hbetau,\hbetav)^\top$.
-Such an iterative algorithm requires an initialization, which can be the first stage of the two-stage procedure, i.e., $(\hdts, \huts, \hvts)$ from the SVD of $\bA$.
-The complete algorithm with a given tuning parameter $\lambda$ is shown in Algorithm \ref{algo:l2}. {We use $(\hd^{(t)}, \hu^{(t)}, \hv^{(t)}, \hbbeta^{(t)})$ to denote the estimations in the $t$-th iteration.
-The derivation of Algorithm \ref{algo:l2} and the algorithm for a symmetric network {with the eigenvector centrality}, a special case of Model \eqref{eq:model-supercent}, are deferred to the supplement.} We will discuss the methods to choose $\lambda$ in Section \ref{sec:cv}, including cross-validation and others.
+To solve \eqref{eq:supercent-obj}, we use a block gradient descent algorithm by updating $(\hu,\hv, \hbbeta,\hd)$ iteratively until convergence.
+The initialization is based upon the two-stage estimation, $(\bu^{(0)}, \bv^{(0)}) = (\huts, \hvts)$. {For any matrix $\bA$, let} $\bP_\bA$ {denote} the projection matrix that projects onto the column space of $\bA$, and $\|\bA\|_2$ {be} the matrix operator norm.
+We use {$(\bu^{(t)}, \bv^{(t)}, \bbeta^{(t)}, d^{(t)})$} to denote the estimation in the $t$-th iteration.
+The complete algorithm with a given tuning parameter $\lambda$ is shown in Algorithm \ref{algo:supercent}.

-Note that although $\hu$ and $\hv$ with length $\sqrt{n}$ are only identifiable up to the sign, $\hu\hbetau$ and $\hv\hbetav$ are uniquely identifiable.
-One procedure to determine the sign of all the parameters is as follows: {first, find the entry that has the largest magnitude in $\hu$ and $\hv$, } and make that entry positive so that the sign of either the hub centrality $\hu$ or the authority centrality $\hv$ can be fixed; then adjust the sign of the other centrality since the product $\hu\hv^\top$ is identifiable, and finally determine the signs of $\hbetau,\hbetav$ accordingly.